na-na-hi/renget/archive/guier.md

 - **[Salvage](https://starcitizen.tools/Salvage)**

-Salvage in Star Citizen was recently introduced earlier this year in patch 3.18.
+Salvage in Star Citizen is the most recent gameloop introduced into Star Citizen.
 You can solo salvage with the [Vulture](https://starcitizen.tools/Vulture) or multicrew in the [Reclaimer](https://starcitizen.tools/Reclaimer).
 There are salvage claims (legal or illegal) in the contracts manager that require you to pay a small fee for the rights and location of the derelict ship, or you can salvage any player abandoned ships you find loitering around.

 The 3 current steps to this profession right now are: stripping components, weapons, and cargo from a derelict ship, then scraping off its hull with your salvage ship and being rewarded with valuable "[Recyclable Material Composite](https://starcitizen.tools/Recycled_Material_Composite)," to be sold.
 Afterwards, you break down the ship into multiple pieces and start disintegrating them into [Construction Material](https://starcitizen.tools/Construction_Materials).